Loading...

 ss -tn state established

-This filters to established TCP sessions and prints numeric addresses and ports, which is useful for quick triage when a host is under load or unexpectedly busy.
+This filters to established TCP sessions and prints numeric addresses and ports.
+Use it to validate active sessions when a host is unexpectedly busy.

 State Recv-Q Send-Q Local Address:Port Peer Address:Port